July 22-26, 2018

-This co-ed, overnight summer camp is designed for students entering grades 10-12 (rising sophomores, juniors and seniors) who love astronomy and want to spend time learning more about this fascinating subject with other students who share their passion.
+This co-ed, overnight summer camp is designed for campers entering grades 11-12 who love astronomy and want to spend time learning more about this fascinating subject with others who share their passion.
 Check out comments from some past campers.

-When not in class, students enjoy planned activities on campus as well as free time for relaxation.
-Living, dining and learning together, students have ample opportunity to get to know each other well and develop lasting friendships.
+When not in class, campers enjoy planned activities on campus as well as free time for relaxation.
+Living, dining and learning together provides campers have ample opportunity to get to know each other well and develop lasting friendships.
 The emphasis is on having fun and enjoying our beautiful natural surroundings while learning!

 With our dynamic, engaging, talented and caring faculty; terrific facilities; and lovely campus, the Alfred University Astronomy Camp could make this your best summer ever!

 This popular program is directed and taught by the Alfred University Physics and Astronomy faculty, all recognized experts in their fields, plus by PhD-holding experts from other programs.
 Recent areas of expertise represented at the institute include variable stars, asteroids, solar activity, quantum and gravitational science, fluid dynamics, extra-solar planets and planetary science.